[Updated April, 2026]

 Inclusiveness – Farm Spot strives to be a warm, welcoming and inclusive community.
 When volunteering, please be sure to treat everyone with kindness and respect.

 Be Kind – We are a community and an entirely volunteer-run organization.
-There will surely be hiccups as we navigate distribution under these strange new circumstances.
 Please be kind and patient with one another.
 We are all in this together.

 Are all Farm Spot members required to volunteer during the outbreak of Covid-19?
 No. Members who are part of high-risk groups are not required to volunteer during the pandemic.
 Due to the particular danger of COVID-19 for people in high-risk groups, members of high-risk groups or those who live with or care for such individuals should not serve as distribution volunteers this season.
 All other members are expected to volunteer at least two shifts per share; however, any other members for whom the crisis makes volunteering unsafe or impossible should email Megan, the Farm Spot Volunteer Coordinator.
 We are also asking those members who are able to take on additional volunteer shifts to do so in order to make up the deficit.
 Farm Spot CSA is only possible with the help of volunteers – we do not have other means to operate distribution.